-&lt;sup>1 47 C.F.R. § 73.3526.
+1 47 C.F.R. § 73.3526.

-&lt;sup>2 Letter to Patrick R. Pfeiffer from Peter Doyle, reference 1800B3-SS (MB May 24, 2005).
+2 Letter to Patrick R. Pfeiffer from Peter Doyle, reference 1800B3-JWR (MB May 24, 2005).

-&lt;sup>3 The Commission granted the above-referenced license renewal application on May 24, 2005.
+3 The Commission granted the above-referenced license renewal application on May 24, 2005.

-compliance with the Commission's public file Rules and implemented new measures to ensure future compliance; and (4) payment of the proposed forfeiture would be an extreme financial hardship on the Station.
-Licensee asserts these reasons warrant a cancellation or reduction of the assessed forfeiture.
+compliance with the Commission's public file Rules and implemented new measures to ensure future compliance; and (4) payment of the proposed forfeiture would be "devastating," especially when coupled with the fact that Licensee is also facing a possible forefeiture for its public file deficiencies at another station.4 Licensee asserts these reasons warrant a cancellation or reduction of the assessed forfeiture.